matthewvilaysack/Maze/README.txt

 Generate a maze of custom dimensions using the BFS algorithm with stacks and queues.
+Here is a demo of the project on <a href="https://replit.com/@MatthewVilaysa1/Donk#MyMaze.java">repl</a>.

 Group members:
   Jennifer Kim - https://github.com/jenniferkimm